Language Professionals’ Networking Event is back again in June 2020.

 You can do this in 4 powerful sentences, less than 30 seconds.
 Those who’d like to find out more about you will certainly want to connect with you afterwards and that’s where you’ll have the chance to share more about yourself.

-When securing a ticket, you’ll also support the pioneering research work of Moorfields Eye Charity, making a difference for patients at Moorfields Eye Hospital and for people with sight problems around the world.
+NEW: Tickets are offered on a Pay What You Can basis, including a Free option for those who cannot afford more at this difficult time.
+Each Pay What You Can ticket includes a donation to support the pioneering research work of Moorfields Eye Charity, making a difference for patients at Moorfields Eye Hospital and for people with sight problems around the world.
+Every little helps.

 Come along, be part of this initiative, and enjoy an evening with like-minded language professionals.